 Dean Curran joined the Office of Career Services in May 2023.
 She provides individualized advising for JD students on all aspects of career planning and the job search process.
-Having spent a majority of her career in the public interest sector, Dean Curran specializes in public interest career planning.
+Having spent a majority of her career in the public sector, Dean Curran specializes in public sector career planning.

 As an attorney, Dean Curran served as an Assistant Attorney General in Colorado and Vermont, where she advised the Colorado Department of Transportation and the Vermont Department of Taxes.
 Dean Curran was also a trial attorney for the Federal Mine Safety and Health Administration, where she defended civil citations regarding workplace safety.

 Dean Curran is a JD graduate of the University of Denver, where she participated in the University of Denver Law Review.
 Dean Curran received her undergraduate degree in English with a Political Science minor from the University of Colorado Boulder.
 Upon graduation, Dean Curran was awarded the Harold D. Kelling Essay Prize for literary excellence.

 Dean Curran is passionate about mentorship.
 Throughout her career, Dean Curran was mentored by excellent attorneys and public servants who demonstrated the value of professionalism and creative problem solving.
 The eagerness and guidance of her mentors inspired Dean Curran to mentor others as her professional career grew.
 She is pleased to collaborate with students on their career goals.